khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

-## Using MS SQL and Power BI: The Correlation Between Home Runs and Total Career Earnings [In Progress].
+## Using MS SQL and Power BI: The Correlation Between Home Runs and Total Career Earnings

 ### What is Normalization?